bonifasiustrg/ActivityWatch-Safari-Web-Watcher/README.md

 This extension was developed by following Apple’s official guide:
 [Converting a Web Extension for Safari](https://developer.apple.com/documentation/safariservices/converting-a-web-extension-for-safari)

 > ⚠️ This is an early build.
-Basic functionality to track browser activity on Safari is working, similar to the [Chrome version]([https://github.com/ActivityWatch/awesome-activitywatch?tab](https://github.com/ActivityWatch/aw-watcher-web)).
+Basic functionality to track browser activity on Safari is working, similar to the Chrome version.

 The goal is to bring **ActivityWatch Web Watcher** support to Safari, allowing users to track time and activity within the Safari browser seamlessly.